 - HELOCs allow you to draw out the amount you need and to repay it to replenish your line of credit.
 In this way, they resemble revolving credit accounts like credit cards.
 Interest rates are typically variable and can increase significantly over the life of these long-term loan arrangements.

 Working with an attorney who specializes in Sugar Land estate planning and financial law services can help you determine which of these options is best for your needs.

 Flexibility vs. Stability

 HELOC arrangements typically allow for much greater flexibility in withdrawing and spending the money available.
 Payments for these loans may vary depending on the outstanding balance.
 Interest rates can vary as well, making HELOC loans a somewhat riskier proposition for homeowners.
 By contrast, home equity loans typically feature fixed rates and predictable payment structures that can help you plan your financial situation more effectively.

 If you are in need of a qualified Katy small business attorney to help you determine the best financial moves for you, your family and your company, The Law Office of Henry Jakob offer comprehensive civil litigation and real estate law services designed to help you manage your money and your obligations in the most effective way.
 Call us today at 832.879.2244 to schedule your initial consultation.
-Our expert attorneys will provide you with the legal answers you need to succeed on a personal and professional level.
+Our experienced attorneys will provide you with the legal answers you need to succeed on a personal and professional level.